-Erosion control blankets are synthetic products that have been designed to protect the soil surface from various degrees of erosion.
+Erosion control blankets are synthetic products designed to protect the soil surface from various degrees of erosion.

-Ranging from open meshes to dense mats and even hydraulical applications, erosion controls blankets protect vulnerable soil from wind and water erosion.
+Ranging from open meshes to dense mats and even hydraulic applications, erosion control blankets protect vulnerable soil from wind and water erosion.

-However, choosing the right erosion control blanket for your soil is vital.
+The benefits they provide make choosing the right erosion control blanket for your soil vital.

 There are a wide variety of erosion control blankets on the market, and each solution offers a range of benefits.
-It’s important you consider the implications of each solution carefully.
+You must consider the implications of each solution carefully.

 To help you out, we’ve put together this erosion control blanket guide.
-Looking at the three most effective erosion control solutions, this guide will help you choose the correct solution for your soil surface.
+As we look into the three most effective erosion control methods, this will help you choose the correct solution for your soil surface.

-EcoArmour is an Australian designed and manufactured synthetic erosion control blanket that has been designed for spraying through high-pressure hydroseeder equipment.
+EcoArmour is an Australian-designed and manufactured synthetic erosion control blanket formulated for spraying through the use of high-pressure hydroseeder equipment.

-One of the critical features of this custom designed erosion control blanket is the speed and ease at which it can be applied.
-Sprayed from a hydroseeder at ten times the speed of traditional alternatives, this method of application means the solution is both cost-effective and able to withstand the punishing Australian environment.
+One of the critical features of this custom-designed erosion control blanket is the speed and ease at which it can be applied.
+Sprayed from a hydroseeder at ten times the rate of traditional alternatives, this method of application means the solution is both cost effective and able to withstand the punishing Australian environment.

-The speciality binders adhere to and incorporate themselves into the substrate below, forming a tough, resilient cover that is also flexible enough to bind and move with the ground below it, eliminating cracking of the coating.
+EcoArmour is a highly-effective formulation of minerals, interlocking fibres, and specialty binders that form a durable, non-flammable crust.
+The specialty binders adhere and incorporate themselves into the substrate below, creating a sturdy, resilient cover that is also flexible enough to bind itself unto and move with the ground below it, eliminating cracking of the coating.

 The flexible membrane can also be made water repellent to prevent vegetation through the addition of a hydrophobic polymer.